-So who says dancing the polka is fun?
+So who says dancing the polka isn't fun?

 "I was exceedingly delighted with the waltz, and also with the polka.
 These differ in name, but there the difference ceases--the dances are precisely the same.
 You have only to spin around with frightful velocity and steer clear of the furniture.
 This has a charming and bewildering effect.
 You catch glimpses of a confused and whirling multitude of people, and above them a row of distracted fiddlers extending entirely around the room.
 The waltz and the polka are very exhilarating--to use a mild term--amazingly exhilarating." - Mark Twain in "Roughing It"